Jumbo mortgage loans: Common questions

 If you put less than 20% down, whether or not you’ll need to pay mortgage insurance is up to the lender.

-- Are these loans only available for single-family homes?
+10. Are Jumbo loans only available for single-family homes?

 Jumbo loans are available for all types of homes, including single-family homes, 2-4 unit residences, condominiums and planned unit developments (PUDs).
 They are also available for purchase or refinance.